 Evaluating the quality of our telephone services.
-To ensure that IRS representatives give accurate, courteous, and professional answers, we evaluate the quality of our "800 number " telephone services in several ways.
+To ensure that IRS representatives give accurate, courteous, and professional answers, we evaluate the quality of our telephone services in several ways.

-- ÿ A second IRS representative sometimes monitors live telephone calls.
-That person only evaluates the IRS assistor and does not keep a record of any taxpayer's name or tax identification number. - ÿ We sometimes record telephone calls to evaluate IRS assistors objectively.
-We hold these recordings no longer than one week and use them only to measure the quality of assistance. - ÿ We value our customers' opinions.
-Throughout this year, we will be survey-
+A second IRS representative sometimes monitors live telephone calls.
+That person only evaluates the IRS assistor and does not keep a record of any taxpayer's name or tax identification number.

+- · We sometimes record telephone calls to evaluate IRS assistors objectively.
+We hold these recordings no longer than one week and use them only to measure the quality of assistance. - We value our customers' opinions.
+Throughout this year, we will be surveying our customers for their opinions on our service.